HE-BCI record 2022/23 - General guidance on Table 2: Business and community services

 CE activity delivered below HE level and in more general subjects should not be included where these activities are not supported by third stream income.
 However, where there is a level of public funding in the project, this could be returned under Table 3, assuming the other criteria of Table 3 are met.

 Individuals following a course at the wish of their employer, or as a sole trader, should not be included under sub-head 3d but in sub-heads a-c in their employer's category (SME in the case of sole traders).

 CE courses run by an academic department and/or staff which may feed learners into higher education (level 4 and above) may be included here.

 Sub-head 3f: Total learner days of CPD/CE courses delivered

-Return under Table 2 Sub-head 3c CPD for other non-commercial organisations as this is education rather than facilities.
+Return under Table 2 sub-head 3c CPD for other non-commercial organisations.

 Client: An individual from the design sector

 Return in Table 2 sub-head 3d CE and CPD for individuals as this is likely to be CPD.

 Do not return as pre-registration training is education not CPD.